-For each text, answer the two response questions as specified in the attached assignment.
-These questions will ask that you apply language analysis and argumentative skills, two skills that we will be concentrating on throughout the year.
-You will be asked to submit these questions on Turnitin.com, so be sure to save your work in a single document to be uploaded the first week of school.
-We also expect to see annotations taken directly in your texts; for example, you should underline important passages, define unfamiliar words, note outside connections or questions, and label important literary and persuasive devices.
-These notes and response questions will be checked for a grade; more specific information regarding these assignments are attached.
+For this text, there is one question to answer, as specified in the attached assignment.
+This question will ask that you apply argumentative skills, a skill that we will be concentrating on throughout the year.
+You will be asked to submit this answer on Turnitin.com, so be sure to save your work to be uploaded the first week of school.
+We also expect to see annotations taken directly in your text; for example, you should underline important passages, define unfamiliar words, note outside connections or questions, and label important literary and persuasive devices.
+These notes will help you succeed on assignments and assessments when we return to school and begin writing about and discussing the text.

-Finally, we have attached 2019/2020 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
+Finally, we have attached 2020/2021 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
 As society becomes more reliant on technology, Willowbrook teachers have seen a notable increase in plagiarism, including students claiming material from online sources and/or claiming the work of past and present peers as their own original ideas.
 Because of this, we want to be sure each student understands the seriousness of this offense and request that you sign and date the policy and return it to us the first week of classes.